 To the greatest extent possible, consistent with law, the College District shall respect the privacy of the complainant or the respondent or a person who makes a report or serves as a witness.
 Limited disclosures may be necessary to carry out the purposes of this policy and associated regulations and to comply with applicable law.

 The College District prohibits retaliation against any person for the purpose of interfering with a right or privilege under this policy; the complainant; or a person who, in good faith, makes a report or complaint, serves as a witness, or otherwise participates or refuses to participate in an investigation, proceeding, or hearing under this policy.
-This prohibition does not apply to discipline of a person who perpetrated or assists in the perpetration of the prohibited conduct.
+This prohibition does not apply to discipline of a person who perpetrated or assists in the perpetration of the sexual misconduct.

 A person who is alleged to have experienced retaliation may pursue a claim under this policy or policy DIAA, as appropriate.

 Examples of retaliation may include threats, rumor spreading, ostracism, assault, destruction of property, unjustified punishments, or unwarranted grade reductions.
 Unlawful retaliation does not include petty slights or annoyances.